hiddify/hiddify.com/docs/privacy-policy.md

 ## 1.3 App Permissions

 The app does not need any permissions to access your phone’s contacts, location, device id, storage, microphone, camera, etc.
+During the QR code scan it may needs your camera permission by explicitly asking this permission.

 # 2. Data Usage

 Data is used for:

 - We do no collect any data, so we do not use it :D
-- Crash Data is transmitted via Crashlytics and Google Firebase without any sensitive data.
+- Crash Data is transmitted via Sentry without any sensitive data.

 # 3. Data Sharing and Transfer

 We do not share any data with the any third parties.
+The Crash data  is transmitted via Sentry without any sensitive data.

 # 4. Security Measures